-The city of Fort Pierce lies on Florida’s Treasure Coast, south of Vero Beach and north of Jensen and Palm Beach.
-As it’s coast implies, Fort Pierce is full of treasures, and restaurants are part of that bounty.
+(UPDATED OCTOBER 2022) The city of Fort Pierce lies on Florida’s Treasure Coast, south of Vero Beach and north of Jensen and Palm Beach.
+As its coast implies, Fort Pierce is full of treasures, and restaurants are part of that bounty.
 You’ll find excellent fresh seafood eateries, are several eateries with live music, daily specials, and fresh catch-of-the-day.
-Here are ten tasty restaurants in Fort Pierce, Florida, that you should check sink your teeth into.
+Here are a dozen tasty suggestions for where to eat in Fort Pierce, Florida, that you should totally check out on your visit.

-12A Buoy doesn’t have the best scenery or setting of the Fort Pierce eateries, but what it does have is the best food.
+12A Buoy doesn’t have the best scenery or setting of the Fort Pierce eateries, but it has the best food.
 I find myself driving down here from Vero Beach way too often.
-From lobster rolls to pickled shrimp, you’ll find a slew of favorite seafood items to choose from on the menu.
+You’ll find a slew of favorite seafood items on the menu, from lobster rolls to pickled shrimp.

 The Lobster Mac and Cheese at 12A Buoy is another star, but my go-to item is 1/2 a pound of hot shrimp with drawn butter.
 Shrimp prices run the gamut from $8 to $19 a pound on Florida’s East Coast, and 12A Buoy has one of the best priced and some of the tastiest shrimp around.

 Taco Dive, “not your average hole in the wall”, is a casual street taco restaurant with creative combinations and a fun atmosphere.
 You have to start your dining experience with the Tots—covered with cheese fondue and fresh jalapeños.
 They are divine and plenty big enough to share.